anqili426/hhl_frontend/README.md

 # Installation
-1. Install Z3
+1. Install Z3 version 4.8.14
+2. Install Boogie version 2.15.8.0
-2. Clone the project with the command `git clone --recursive https://github.com/anqili426/hhl_frontend.git`
+3. Clone the project with the command `git clone --recursive https://github.com/anqili426/hhl_frontend.git`

 # Running the verifier
 ## To run in terminal